Students and Their Work

 Public policy student projects can have a life of their own beyond graduation, too.
-Maria Dominguez researched the topic of municipal identification cards for her 2008 senior thesis.
+Maria Dominguez researched the topic of municipal identification cards for her senior thesis.
 She found that these ID cards can help undocumented immigrants to access important city services like police protection, health care, and libraries, with the effect of reducing crime and improving living conditions in their communities.
-A few months later, she helped start the Oakland City ID Card Coalition to promote the idea to city officials; the City Council approved the proposal in June 2009.
+A few months later, she helped start the Oakland City ID Card Coalition to promote the idea to city officials, and ultimately the City Council approved the proposal.

-Alycia Nachtigall's 2007 senior thesis helped the City of Oakland win a $257,000 grant from Caltrans.
-The grant will expand on her research about improving bicycle and pedestrian safety between Mills College and the Laurel commercial district.
-Ms. Nachtigall's efforts were praised by Richard Cowen, Chief of Staff to City Council representative Jean Quan, and by members of the Maxwell Park Neighborhood Council, which will help implement the grant.
-Ms. Nachtigall went on to complete her MPP degree at Mills in 2008.
+Alycia Nachtigall's senior thesis helped the City of Oakland win a $257,000 grant from Caltrans.
+The grant expanded on her research about improving bicycle and pedestrian safety between Mills College and Oakland's Laurel commercial district.
+Ms. Nachtigall went on to complete her MPP degree at Mills.